안녕하세요. 토미입니다.

 Let’s have fun learning a thrilling language, Korean!

-In today’s class, we will learn honorific sentence for nouns [noun+(이)세요] “is/am/are” and [(으)십시오] “Please do something.”
+In today’s class, we will learn honorific sentences for nouns, noun+(이)세요 “is/am/are” and –(으)십시오 “Please do something.”

-Like the previous class, we will learn honorific expressions that store staff use when you are talking to them in Korea, so it will definitely be useful for your trip or daily life in Korea.
+Like in the previous class, we will learn the honorific expressions that store staff use when you talk to them in Korea, so that it will be helpful for your trip or daily life in Korea.

 In addition, today is the 25th lesson, so I prepared for the test for free!!

-By learning all of these practical expressions, I am sure you can pass TOPIK and be the super master of Korean!
+By learning all these practical expressions, you can pass TOPIK and become a master of Korean!

 그럼 시작할게요.